snight1983/rose-garden/README.md

 # 6. Support ability

-Chia's new plot can be added to the rose mining pool (using chia contract P chart)
+Chia's new plot can be added to the rose garden'pool' (using chia contract P chart)

-Chia old plot can join the rose mining pool (using public key P)
+Chia old plot can join the rose garden'pool' (using public key P)

-Rose new plot can be added to the rose mining pool (using rose contract P chart ,Not recommended, this will result in only 1/8 of Chia’s income )
+Rose new plot can be added to the rose garden'pool' (using rose contract P chart ,Not recommended, this will result in only 1/8 of Chia’s income )